 This 5-story yacht belonged to the Royal family for 44 years, until Tony Blair took it away from them and turned it into a museum.
 It was really old and cost too much public money to maintain.
 Now it's one of Edinburgh's top attractions.

-The inside is not really that fancy.
+The inside is really not that fancy.
 Today's modern day cruise ships are more elaborate.
 But it's cool to visit anyway and get a glimpse of the Queen's former floating palace.

 Just outside the main city center is the Royal Botanic Gardens.
 It's quite a lovely colorful place to spend a few hours taking a free stroll away from the hoards of people on the Royal Mile & Princes Street.
 There are cafe's on the grounds making it a great lunch spot.